adamgaynor/Spacecamp/project_plan.md

 [heroku]: http://www.spacecamp.xyz/

 ##Minimum Viable Project
-SpaceCamp is a clone of Basecamp for use in space built on Rails and Backbone.
+SpaceCamp is a project management site built on Ruby on Rails and Backbone.
 It is designed for use by astronauts, to keep track of ongoing projects...in space!
 Space pioneers will be able to:

  - [x] Create accounts